 This was actually Lampshaded in ST:TNG itself where other characters would occasionally admonish Riker (Notably in 'Best of Both Worlds') for letting his career stagnate over not wanting any position other than Captain of the Enterprise.

-Possibly the ultimate example is the apparently major and important character of 'Justin', an old human man who is Sheridan's opposite number amongst the Shadows and revealed to be the more familiar recurring villain Morden's boss, as well as the originator of the plan to use Sheridan's wife against him.
-Justin's character not only vanished without explanation (presumed killed in the nuclear blast, but since Morden survived Justin may have as well) but showed up with absolutely no explanation either except the foreshadowing dream that mentioned "the man inbetween".
+Possibly the ultimate example is Justin, a apparently major and important character, an old human man who is Sheridan's opposite number amongst the Shadows and revealed to be the more familiar recurring villain Morden's boss, as well as the originator of the plan to use Sheridan's wife against him.
+Justin not only vanished without explanation (presumed killed in the nuclear blast, but since Morden survived Justin may have as well) but showed up with absolutely no explanation either except the foreshadowing dream that mentioned "the man inbetween".
 He is one of the show's biggest outstanding mysteries.

-According to Word Of God, it was planned that Justin would make more appearances, but Real Life intervened.
-Legendary character actor Jeff Corey, who played the character, was undergoing radiation and chemotherapy treatments for lung cancer, which rendered him too weak to work.
+According to Word of God, it was planned that Justin would make more appearances, but Real Life intervened.
+Legendary character actor Jeff Corey, who played Justin, was undergoing radiation and chemotherapy treatments for lung cancer, which rendered him too weak to work.
 By the time Corey was back in (relatively) good health, the show was off the air.
 Corey succumbed to the cancer five years later, in 2002.

 Sinclair is abruptly sent away from Babylon Five at the end of the first season, but the authors at least try to justify it in-universe.
 His fiancee (who he proposed to at the end of season 1!), on the other hand, is never seen or mentioned again.

 She was lost in a mission, sent through a wormhole, lost in time and space, and it is IMPLIED that she ended up somehow meeting Sinclair in a spin-off book.
 All There Inthe Manual.